 Sunday 18 October at 11.30 via ZOOM

-Rev. Ralph Catts will be leading our Third Sunday service, on the theme of "Reflections upon Stoic Philosophy – an antecedent of Unitarianism?"
+Rev. Ralph Catts led our Third Sunday service, on the theme of "Reflections upon Stoic Philosophy – an antecedent of Unitarianism?"

 Sunday 11 October at 11.30 via ZOOM

 WORDS, WORDS, WORDS